 Change the engine oil and oil filter at the scheduled intervals.
 The engine should always be warm when the oil is changed so the oil will drain easily and completely.

-- 1. Park the ATV on level ground.

-- 2. Remove the push pin and access panel.

-- 3. Remove the oil level stick.
+- 1. Park the ATV on level ground. - 2.
+Loosen the oil level stick.
 Be careful not to allow contaminates to enter the opening.